anguenot/pyspark-cassandra/README.md

   * `split_size` sets the size in the number of CQL rows in each partition (defaults to `100000`)
   * `fetch_size` sets the number of rows to fetch per request from Cassandra (defaults to `1000`)
   * `consistency_level` sets with which consistency level to read the data (defaults to `LOCAL_ONE`)
+  * `connection_config` map with connection information that can be used to connect non-default cluster (defaults to None)

 ### pyspark.RDD